Codecademy/docs/content/javascript/concepts/strings/terms/includes/includes.md

 ---
 Title: '.includes()'
-Description: 'Returns true if a given value is included in a string'
+Description: 'Returns true if a given value is included in a string.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'